sanbaispeaking/sanbaispeaking.github.io/_posts/2019-10-29-go-data-structures-interface.md

 ![](/images/go-data-structures-interface/PH_003.png)

 If the value associated with the interface fit in one single word, there is no need to use indirection.
 The value will be stored in the second word of the interface value.
+Consider the `index` defined above, it's just a 64-bit integer:

 ![](/images/go-data-structures-interface/PH_004.png)